olekaspt/Lab10/README.md

 Since this template based, do not created a shared library.

+DECISION POINT DUPLICATES : Decide if you are going to allow duplicate keys or reject them.
+If you prevent duplicates, you will make the get case easier.
+If you do allow duplicates the the Get method will need to return all items that match that key.

 ## Task 1:  Create a Hash Table that uses linear probing.
 Design and implement a Hash Table class using linear probing as described in class.
 The data type being stored is to be Template, and the key will be a int.
 For the purpose of this lab you can just have the stored value be the string representation of the key.
 For example-  Key = 1234, value is “1234”.